 Armitage took a few minutes to gather himself before returning to his desk.
-He took a deep, picked up his notepad, and pressed play.
+He took a deep breath, picked up his notepad, and pressed play.

 The next thing I knew, I was standing in the woods.
 A cool wind rushed through dense trees, their leaves a cascade of reds and yellows.
 Overhead I could barely glimpse the sun, its golden light hidden behind the clouds.
 My stomach growled petulantly as I had not eaten since the day before.
 I turned up my collar against the un-summer like chill and started to walk back towards my car.